pricingassistant/mrq/README.md

  * **Job routing:** Like Celery, jobs can have default queues, timeout and ttl values.
  * **Thorough testing:** Edge-cases like worker interrupts, Redis failures, ... are tested inside a Docker container.
  * **Builtin scheduler:** Schedule tasks by interval or by time of the day
- * **Greenlet tracing:** See how much time was spent in each greenlets to debug CPU-intensive jobs.
+ * **Greenlet tracing:** See how much time was spent in each greenlet to debug CPU-intensive jobs.

 Performance
 ===========